 Hazardous substances safety

 Hazardous substances are handled and stored across the University in a range of departments.
 Some substances can cause short term and/or long-term health effects and could cause fire and environmental hazards.
-All departments that handle hazardous substances must ensure that the risks to the health of staff, students and others are adequately managed.
+All departments that handle hazardous substances must ensure that the risks to the health of employees, students and others are adequately managed.

 • procurement